LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/p4535992/foundryvtt-lights-hud-ate/total?style=for-the-badge)

-A Foundry VTT module that displays on the HUD config of the token all the available lighting items on the token/actor, with some [ATE](https://github.com/kandashi/Active-Token-Lighting) effect.
+A Foundry VTT module that displays on the HUD config of the token all the available lighting items on the token/actor, with some [ATE](https://github.com/kandashi/Active-Token-Lighting) effect, so you can light a torch or turn of without modify the token configuration and you can set with [Times up](https://gitlab.com/tposney/times-up) and [Dae](https://gitlab.com/tposney/dae) time and condition of the vision and light effect on the token.

-This project is born like a fusion of two other modules [LightsHUD](https://github.com/Malekal4699/LightsHUD/) and [ATE](https://github.com/kandashi/Active-Token-Lighting), but then i rewriting almost everything so is just a new module inspired form these other module.
+This project is born like a fusion of two other modules [LightsHUD](https://github.com/Malekal4699/LightsHUD/) and [ATE](https://github.com/kandashi/Active-Token-Lighting), but then i rewriting everything so now is just a new module inspired form these other module.
 Remember to support these authors if you feel generous on their patreon or kofi account.

 ![imggif]()